 Inshirah Mahal

-Inshirah’s literary works include The Griffin and the Boy, which is One Light Publishing’s first book.
-This marks a significant milestone in her poetic journey, transforming one of her poems into a moving, self-illustrated children’s book.
-The story, which explores themes of healing from war and loss, follows the journey of a boy and a griffin, and is dedicated to children suffering from the ravages of war and domestic violence.
+The Gryffin and the Boy is One Light Publishing’s first book.
+It represents a major milestone in her poetic journey, transforming one of her poems into a moving and glorious, self-illustrated, children's book.
+It is a story of healing from war and loss, for a boy and a gryffin.
+It is dedicated to children suffering from the ravages of war and domestic violence.

-Another notable work, The Holy War In a Glass Jar, is a sequence of poems that provides insight into these turbulent times, exploring conflict and spiritual healing.
-This work reflects her lifelong study of transformation, guided by a muse who turns the “real world” into wisdom and music as she navigates life’s challenges through singing, dancing, and breathing.
+The Holy War In a Glass Jar is a sequence of poems which gives insight into these difficult times, exploring conflict, and spiritual healing.
+This work reflects her lifelong study of transformation.
+She is guided by a muse who turns the "real world" into wisdom and music while she is singing, dancing and breathing through life's challenges.

 “Poetry, to me, is not just a form of expression—it is the breath of life, a constant presence throughout my journey through conscious awareness.”